writethedocs/www/docs/conf/eu/2016/news/videos-coc-report.md

 that might disrupt the atmosphere we are passionate about.
 Thank you to everyone who reported issues.

+We'd like to thank the Django community, who has been pioneering such efforts, for example in the last [DjangoCon Europe](https://2016.djangocon.eu/blog/article/2016-04-11-coc-transparency-report/), their dedication to inclusive, safe spaces in tech communities and events is an inspiration to us, and we hope to see similar efforts in other communities.

 ## Videos are available!

 In case you missed our [October Newsletter](http://www.writethedocs.org/blog/newsletter-october-2016/),